nanxiaobei/retalk/README.md

 > I want different `reducers`, not only `this.setState` to update state...

-Ok... below is what you want!
+Ok... below is what you want.

 #### count.js (state, reducers, actions)